 While a treadmill can be more convenient, outdoor running really gives you the full experience.
 It’s my opinion that if you’re running regularly, you should do most of your running outside and supplement with the treadmill on rainy/cold days or throughout the Winter if you don’t want to tough out the weather.
 You can always find a local high school track or a dirt trail to run on for a little less impact if that’s what you need.
 You’ll find your ideal surface with time and experience.
 Just don’t get too attached to that treadmill.

 For me, running has been hard since day one.
-Yes, it’s gotten easier as I’ve gotten better.
+Yes, it got easier as I got better.
 But it is always a mental and physical challenge for me.
 I used to coach a running group for beginners and the hardest part was getting people to stick with it through the first week.
 So many people decided that it was too hard after the first run.
 They didn’t give themselves the chance to feel the benefits, mentally and/or psychically.
-If I could get people to finish the first week then they were hooked.